Why Prescribed Fire?

 Mailing List Sign Up

-Joining our mailing list is the best way to stay up to date on our events and other trainings.
-Signing the separate member agreement is a requirement for anyone interested in attending any EAPBA events.
-If you are interested in utilizing prescribed fire on your land and would like technical assistance please fill out the property information form to provide more information about the property and your objectives.
+Joining our mailing list is the best way to stay up to date for volunteer burn events and other trainings.
+If you are interested in utilizing prescribed fire on your land and would like technical assistance please fill out the property information section of the sign-up form to provide more information about the property and your objectives.
+Signing up does not guarantee that we will be able to assist you, but we will do our best to provide support when there is capacity.

-PBA-supported burns will be prioritized based on participation by the landowner in previous EAPBA activities and level of preparation of burn unit.
+PBA-supported burns will be prioritized based on participation by the landowner in previous EAPBA activities, weather and fuel conditions, and level of preparation of the burn unit.

-All EAPBA burns will require the following (help is available through the EAPBA):
+All EAPBA burns require the following (help is available through the EAPBA):

 - Basic Burn Plan